I acquired the following parts:

 • Pressed "Axle, Heart Slice 18 (the heart top).stl into "Gear, Top, Driven.stl".

 • Placed this assembly onto the base assembly aligned as shown (the axle flats must be on the front and rear).

 • Positioned "Gear Plate Upper.stl" on the base assembly.

 • Secured the gear plates and gears using two "Bolt, Plate.stl".

-• Pressed "Gear, Bottom, Drive.stl" onto the gear drive top hexagonal shaft aligning it as shown.
+• Pressed "Gear, Drive, Bottom.stl" onto the gear drive top hexagonal shaft and aligned it as shown.

-• Secured the drive gear stack in place with "Axle, Drive.stl".
+• Secured the drive gears and worm wheel in place using "Axle, Drive.stl"

 To assemble the heart, I performed the following steps: